-Show your support for NOFA-VT by purchasing an organic cotton T-shirt featuring artwork by Emily C-D. Place an order through our online store when you register.
-Made from 100% certified organic jersey cotton, unisex. $25/shirt, includes shipping.
-T-shirts will be shipped mid-late March.
-Submit your t-shirt order by Thursday 3/4 at 4 pm.
+Show your support for NOFA-VT by purchasing an organic cotton T-shirt featuring artwork by Emily C-D. Place an order through our online store when you register. $25/shirt, includes shipping.
+T-shirts will be shipped in March.

 Raffle for a Local Food Basket